Projects in Glide can have multiple Data Sources. This means you can have data from Google Sheets, Airtable, Excel, and more — all in one app.

 Rows → List Items

-If your Data Source has multiple rows, you’ll see those items in a List or Collection.
+If your Data Source has multiple rows, you'll see those items in a Collection.

-When you click on the List or Collection in the Components panel, you’ll be able to configure its settings on the right and show different columns from that table.
-Modifying your List Layouts is one of the first ways you start designing your project in Glide.
+When you click on the Collection in the Components panel, you'll be able to configure its settings on the right and show different columns from that table.
+Modifying your Collection Layouts is one of the first ways you start designing your project in Glide.

 Row → Details Screen

 When you click on one of the items in a List, you get taken to a Details Screen.
 This details screen then represents the whole of that row.
 Glide adds Components for each column it finds in your table.
-So if we added a table with team member info, our Details Screens might look like this.
+So if you added a table with team member info, your Details Screens might look like this.

 But you don’t have to show every single column in a Component.
 You can display what you want and leave some columns hidden.

-Leaving components out of your screens is not a security feature as the data is still accessible.
+Leaving components out of your screens is not a security feature as the data can still be downloaded to your device.
 Learn more in our Security Guide.

 Column Values → Components